Almost all state Medicaid programs will cover some assisted living costs, although there may be a waiting list.Read more

 Tax Deductions for Assisted Living Costs

 If you or a family member lives in an assisted living facility, you know that assisted living costs continue to rise every year.
 But did you know some of those costs may be tax deductible?
-Medical expenses, including some long-term care expenses, are deductible if the expenses are more than 10 percent of your adjusted gross income.
-(For taxpayers 65 and older, this threshold will be 7.5 percent through 2016.)
+Medical expenses, including some long-term care expenses, are deductible if the expenses are more than 7.5 percent of your adjusted gross income.
+(In 2019, this threshold will be 10 percent.)

 In order for assisted living expenses to be tax deductible, the resident must be considered "chronically ill."
 This means a doctor or nurse has certified that the resident either:

 - cannot perform at least two activities of daily living, such as eating, toileting, transferring, bath, dressing, or continence; or

 - requires supervision due to a cognitive impairment (such as Alzheimer's disease or another form of dementia).